 SUN units can be studied entirely online, which means you can choose to study at your own pace, as long as you have access to a computer and the internet.

 To be eligible to apply for SUN you must be:

-You will also require permission from your principal/school nominee and parent/guardian.
+You will also require permission from your principal or school nominee and a parent or guardian.

 It is recommended that you dedicate between 10–12 hours of study to each of your enrolled units per week (over a 12–14 week period).
 Studying SUN units requires good time management skills, the ability to work independently and a proactive attitude.
 University study is very flexible and this allows you to work your study time around other commitments such as a part-time job or sport.